single-spa/single-spa.js.org/docs/starting-from-scratch.md

 Single-spa can be used with just about any build system or javascript framework, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS/Angular1](https://angularjs.org/).
 Our tutorial puts everything into a single code repository, but it is also possible to have [separate code repositories](separating-applications.md#option-3-dynamic-module-loading) for each of your applications.

+You can find the [code for this tutorial here](https://github.com/alocke12992/single-spa-simple-example).

 If you'd like to learn how to use single-spa with Angular 2+, Vue, or other frameworks, [checkout this example](https://github.com/CanopyTax/single-spa-examples).
-And if you'd rather use a different build system instead of webpack, check out [this example](https://github.com/me-12/single-spa-portal-example)

-You can find the [code for this tutorial](https://github.com/alocke12992/single-spa-simple-example).
-Read more about [separating applications](separating-applications.md) using single-spa.
+And if you'd rather use a different build system instead of webpack, check out [this example](https://github.com/me-12/single-spa-portal-example) Read more about [separating applications](separating-applications.md) using single-spa.

 Be sure to read through the [single-spa docs](https://single-spa.js.org/), check the [single-spa github](https://github.com/CanopyTax/single-spa) and the [help section](https://single-spa.js.org/help.html) for more support.